jisaacks/GitGutter/README.md

 | ⎘      | copy the content of the git state      |
 | ⟲      | revert changes to the state in git     |

 The diff popup appears if you hover the mouse of the gutter changes.
-However this functionality is only enabled in Build `3116` or newer *(which is currently only in the dev builds)*.
+However this functionality is only enabled in Build `3116` or newer.
 If you are using an older Sublime Text 3 version you can also show the diff popup from the command palette or via a keybinding.

 ### Comparing against different commits/branches/tags